Central Asian Ornaments Explained: Symbols and Patterns in Kazakh & Kyrgyz Textiles and Souvenirs

 Supposedly, the first ornaments appeared in the Bronze age and had romb-shaped geometrical patterns.
 These ornaments look like the wooden wall frame of the yurt, which still looks the same even today.
 These patterns were associated with the sense of home, family, and safety.
 It is easy to understand why – imagine that hunter leaves his yurt for several days into the wilderness and the only thing he has with him is the bag of arrows with this pattern.
 This pattern made by his mother or wife gave him the strength to hunt, survive and come back home.

+Some ornaments comes from the times when people believed in Tengriism and spirits of nature.
 One of the early spiritual beliefs was in Umai-Ene, winged woman with a child, a spirit that represents fertility and protects mothers and babies.
-This ornament comes from the times when people believed in Tengriism and spirits of nature.
-This ornament also symbolizes the wish of happiness and many children.
-Nowadays, this symbol is used primarily in jewelry as it is still believed to protect children and woman from evil eyes and diseases.
+This ornament also symbolizes the wish of happiness and many children. and this symbol is used primarily in jewelry to protect children and woman from evil eyes and diseases.

 With time single ornaments represented the historical development of nomadism.
 Early animalism seen also in petroglyphs, continued into Scythian zoomorphic designs (9th– 1st century BC), images of flowers and birds from Sogdian culture (6th – 7th AD), circular ornaments from the Sassanid empire (4th -8th century AD) and then abstraction of animalism with the rise of Islam in the region, as Islamic teachings forbid any illustration of people and animals.
 Thus the direct depictions of animals and human figures evolved into more and more abstract patterns over time.
 Under the influence of their settled neighbors, nomads adopted circling rosettes.
 Being at the crossroad of the trade routes and battlefields, more and more ornaments evolved, showing the influence and diffusion of color and ornamental design from different cultures.